icefoxen/arewestdlibyet/README.md

 of doing stuff.

 Basically, if there's an obvious answer to a common "how do I do X" question, or if someone might ask "Why isn't X in std?", X should go here.
-This shouldn't become `awesome-rust`, we have awesome-rust for that.
+This shouldn't become [awesome-rust](https://github.com/kud1ing/awesome-rust), we have awesome-rust for that.

 Should we limit the number of crates here?
 Ideally there would be a small number of crates for each category.
 The focus is also on fairly fundamental tasks... hmm.